Risk of Knee Injury

 When you are squatting, focus on making sure your knees stay in line with your toes.
 If they move inward, you could be setting yourself up for a severe knee injury like an anterior cruciate ligament (ACL) tear.
 You also will not see excellent results from your squats.

 Plenty of people also make the mistake of leaning too far forward when they squat.
 By doing this, they end up putting too much weight on their toes.
 This, in turn, puts extra pressure on the knees and can cause ACL tears and conditions like patellofemoral syndrome (pain in the front of the knee).

 It is important to focus on distributing weight evenly through the front and back of the feet.
-Try squatting barefoot or in socks so that you can really feel where your weight is going in your feet.
+Try squatting barefoot or in socks so that you can feel where your weight is going in your feet.

 Wearing Improper Footwear

-If your gym will not let your squat without shoes, make sure you are wearing shoes that are conducive to proper lifting form.
-If you are wearing thick running shoes, you will have a hard time stabilizing yourself, and it may be hard for you to tell if you are actually distributing your weight properly.
+If your gym does not let your squat without shoes, make sure you are wearing shoes that are conducive to proper lifting form.
+If you are wearing thick running shoes, you will have a hard time stabilizing yourself, and it may be hard for you to tell if you are distributing your weight properly.

 Look for a pair of flat shoes to wear when squatting and doing other resistance exercises.
 It is also easier to utilize your glutes and hamstrings when you are wearing these shoes, which is good for balance and avoiding putting too much strain on the knees.

 Many people struggle with poor hip and ankle mobility, and this partially explains why so many people also struggle with knee pain and injuries.

 Good mobility allows you to move your joints through a full range of motion.
 Hip and ankle mobility is necessary for squatting, deadlifts, and other lower body strength movements.
 If you lack this mobility, you may find yourself compensating and creating muscle imbalances, which will more than likely come back to haunt you later on.